w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 **What the example shows:**
 - The HTTP endpoints are assumed to expose the individual Hue `LightGet` leaves, so each form receives one numeric value before the `map` pipeline runs.
-- The brightness property needs no scale conversion because Hue already exposes `dimming.brightness` as a percentage; `map:clamp` still records the usable applet range.
+- The brightness property has no `map:valueMapping` because Hue already exposes `dimming.brightness` in the application's percentage domain.
+Its `minimum` and `maximum` schema constraints declare the valid range without transforming the value.
 - The color-temperature property exposes kelvin to the applet even though the Hue endpoint uses mirek. `map:reciprocal` captures the required transformation in both directions: `kelvin = 1000000 / mirek` on read and `mirek = 1000000 / kelvin` on write.
 - The Hue example range `153..500` mirek maps to approximately `6536..2000` K, so the TD presents the application-level range as `2000..6536` K.
 - `map:round` and `map:clamp` make the integer write path deterministic and ensure values stay within the Hue light's advertised `mirek_schema` range.